Berjin/creative-school/README.md

 # Creative School
-This responsive Website is created with Django.
+This responsive website is created using Django.
+This website provides personalized learning experiences for students.
+It helps students to keep track of their attendance and homework.
+Students can also access study materials posted by their teachers.

 ## Demo Website
 Demo website : https://creative-school.herokuapp.com/